 Domestic demand for organic food products continues to grow and strengthen.
-Research from the Organic Trade Association shows that domestic organic food sales have grown from just over \$10 billion annually in 2005 to \$60 billion in 20223.
+Research from the Organic Trade Association shows that domestic organic food sales have grown from just over \$60 billion in 20224.
+And continues to grow at an annual rate of 13%.

 While demand for organic has grown to 6% of all food sold, the amount of domestic farmland that is certified organic has not kept pace.
-Certified organic farmland remains less than 1% of all American agricultural land.
+Certified organic farmland remains less than 2% of all American agricultural land.
 As demand for organic products outstrips the supply of certified organic land, the price of certified organic farmland should increase.
 Increased prices of organic farmland could have positive benefits for both us and our farmers, including for example, increasing the value of Iroquois Valley's portfolio, and a higher sale price of land if there is a sale of the property.

 We believe that in addition to demanding certified organic products, consumers will continue to require transparency and quality throughout the supply chain.
 Iroquois Valley values its relationships with independent farmers, who make up our portfolio's community.
-Iroquois Valley secures land for farmers on the cutting edge of the organic industry, leaders in their field and entrepreneurs in their own right.
+Iroquois Valley secures land for farmers on the cutting edge of the organic industry, entrepreneurs leaders in their field.

-The RnR Note will provide investors an opportunity to fund the RnR Pool, which specifically will benefit organic BIPOC farmers.
-We believe BIPOC farmers are a valuable yet underserved community within the organic industry.
-We aim to ensure they have just access to capital for their operations .
+The RNR Note will provide investors an opportunity to fund the RNR Pool, which specifically will benefit eligible organic farmers.
+We believe that SDFRs are an underserved community within the organic industry.
+We aim to ensure they have access to capital for growth of their operations.